zopencommunity/meta/docs/Guides/GitOnZOS.md

 ## Encoding considerations

 Git's internal standard for character encoding of text files is UTF-8, but using options specified for files on a path-specific basis it is possible to tell Git how you would like to work with those files.
 The `.gitattributes` file contains this information and tells Git whether you need it to convert from UTF-8 when checking out the files into a working tree (ie the workspace of VS Code, or into folders in USS).
-The reverse conversion will be done during `git commit`.
+The reverse conversion will be done during `git add` and `git commit`.
 The standard option is `working-tree-encoding`.

 Git for z/OS extends this idea with `zos-working-tree-encoding` so that while UTF-8 is a common choice during a clone to a developer's IDE, the conversion performed on z/OS can be to, for example, IBM-1047 which is a commonly used EBCDIC encoding in North America.
 An example `.gitattributes` specification to achieve that is: